opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/images_image_v2.md

 * `disk_format`: The format of the image's disk.

-* `file` - the trailing path after the glance endpoint that represent the location of the image or the path to retrieve it.
+* `file` - the trailing path after the glance endpoint that represent the location of the image, or the path to retrieve it.

 * `metadata` - The metadata associated with the image.
   Image metadata allow for meaningfully define the image properties